data-freelancer-mastermind/.github/README.md

 - Link to the official [Skool community]([link-to-slack](https://www.skool.com/data-freelancer/)) for real-time discussions and support
 - Visit [our website](https://www.datalumina.com/data-freelancer) to learn more about Data Freelancer

-## License

-Unless otherwise specified, all content in this organization is licensed under [MIT License](link-to-license).

 ---

 © Datalumina.
 All rights reserved.